I am the first to admit my cooking leaves A LOT to be desired, but there are a few things I'm told I do well and they're all easy-peasy:

 2 tins of diced tomatoes

-- With a splash of oil, brown the meat in a large fry pan with the onion flakes and garlic
+• With a splash of oil, brown the meat in a large fry pan with the onion and garlic

-- Add a handful of grated parmesan cheese and mix that in well too
+• Add grated parmesan cheese and mix that in well too

 This will make enough to freeze for about another four fast meals.
 Put the rest into small containers for the freezer; then as needed, nuke them for about a minute in the microwave and you're set to go again.

-One day I may post my photos of my own cooking, but usually meal times are at that point in the day where I'm more interested in cracking open a bottle of something to calm my nerves, rather than get out my camera (which Lucie would inevitably want to play with).
+One day I may post my photos of my own cooking, but usually meal times are at that point in the day where I'm more interested in cracking open a bottle of something to calm my nerves, rather than get out my camera (which the small person would inevitably want to play with).
 Besides, too often what I cook tastes better than it looks...

-Instead I hope you enjoy this footage of Lucie eating her favorite spag-bol...
+Instead I hope you enjoy this footage of She-Who-Worships-Pink eating her favorite spag-bol...